This page was most recently updated on May 8th, 2025

 B. Conduct.

 The Board of Advisors of the Court shall conduct all business meetings under Roberts Rules of Order.
-Newly elected Monarchs, the President and the Parliamentarian must obtain a copy of Robert’s Rules of Order by the first scheduled meeting of the Board of Advisors after election or appointment.
+Newly elected monarchs, the president and the parliamentarian must obtain a copy of Robert’s Rules of Order by the first scheduled meeting of the Board of Advisors after election or appointment.
 [See Proclamation by Empress XIX, Kristy Michaels.]

 C. Regular Meetings.

-A regular meeting of the Board of Advisors shall be held without any special notice at any location established by resolution of the Board of Advisors at the previous regular meeting.
+A regular meeting of the Board of Advisors shall be held without any special notice at any location established by the resolution of the Board of Advisors at the previous regular meeting.

 D. Special Meetings.

-Special meetings of the Board of Advisors may be called by or at the request of the President or two (2) Advisors and shall be held any place the Board of Advisors may determine.
+Special meetings of the Board of Advisors may be called by or at the request of the President or two (2) Advisors and shall be held at any place the Board of Advisors may determine.

 E. Notice.